 - Easy to use: As we’ve mentioned before, the straightforward navigation makes it unlikely for you to keep checking your manual.

-- Dual Cook: Since you can easily program your cooking session with two features or temperatures, you don’t have to check up on your oven as much.
+- Versatility: It has all the presets you will need, plus it’s an air fryer.
+It halso has the Dual Cook feature that allows you to program acooking session with two features or temperatures so that you don’t have to check up on your oven as much.

 - Quiet: The insulation also keeps your kitchen quiet, regardless of which features you’re using.

 - Easy cleanup: The location of the crumb tray and the interior walls makes your oven very easy to clean, even after a messy experience.

 - Great visibility: With a clean large window and a bright light, checking up on your food only takes a quick glance.

 - Potentially unsafe cord: The cord lacks a third prong so you can’t really ground your oven which, in such a powerful device, is a small but valid concern.